Painting Furniture Black – No Topcoat!

 Annnnd…Natalie convinced me that the wood was a little too orangey, so we were gonna have to do something about that after we painted.

+With the first coat of paint on, we could see a few problems that we couldn’t see before.
 We had to fill in a scratch with wood filler, and the paint was a different sheen in a few spots.

-So, I mixed some grey-tinted 123 Primer with a little bit of water and brushed it onto the spots that had a different sheen in hopes that it would create an even-looking finish.
+So, I mixed some grey-tinted 123 primer with a little bit of water and brushed it onto the spots that had a different sheen in hopes that it would create an even-looking finish.

 When that was all dry, I sanded those spots smooth and cleaned all the dust off again.
+Learn how to choose the best sandpaper for furniture painting here!

 The second coat went on just as good as the first and looked so good again!

 But I could see the primer still, so I sprayed another coat and crossed my fingers that it would cover those spots up.
+And guess what!?
+It finally worked!

 So, we moved on and screwed some new knobs on.
+Learn how to change hardware here.

 And of course, the last piece of hardware slipped out of my hands and scuffed the paint!!
+Natalie tried rubbing it out, and it kind of disappeared.

 So I moved onto the base.

-Then I used a lint-free rag to wipe some General Finishes Java Gel Stain onto the wood.
+I lightly scuff sanded the base with 220 grit sandpaper.
+Then I used a lint-free rag to wipe some General Finishes Java gel stain onto the wood.

-Check out the Best Wood Stains for Refinishing Furniture here.
+Check out the best wood stains for refinishing furniture here.

 I let the gel stain sit for about 30 seconds and then wiped it back off with a clean lint-free rag.
+Check out this post to learn more about how to stain wood darker.

-Topcoat The Wood Base
+Topcoat Stained Base

-5 days later, after plenty of time for the stain to dry, I wiped on three coats of water-based polyurethane.
-Letting it dry between each coat.
+5 days later, after plenty of time for the stain to dry, I wiped on three coats of water-based polyurethane, letting it dry between each coat.

-(If we didn’t let the stain dry for so long, we would have top-coated it with Oil Based Poly instead.
+(If we didn’t let the stain dry for so long, we would have top-coated it with oil based poly instead.
 To use a water-based poly topcoat over oil, you need to let it dry for at least 48 hours.)

-Step 5: Fix Mistakes
+Fix Painting Mistakes

 And…In typical Taylor fashion, I found a way to create more work for myself on the very last coat of poly!
+I got some poly on the paint.
+So, there was a big smear of poly that was a different sheen than everything else.

 You might want to check our post on the five biggest furniture painting mistakes and how to fix them.